On this page:

 - Change proteins within the cancer cells so the cells die.

 - Stop making new blood vessels to feed the cancer cells.

 - Carry toxins to the cancer cells to kill them.

 - Help chemotherapy get directly to cancer cells.

 Types of targeted therapies

 There are many types of targeted therapies, and some fit into more than one category, so it can be a bit confusing.
 Some of the main types are:

 - PARP inhibitors

-If you want to know more about how these different types work, see our booklet Chemotherapy and other cancer drugs.
+If you want to know more about how these different types work, see our booklet Understanding chemotherapy and other cancer drugs.